- Does it work?

 - Learn single rope technique and small party self rescue in extreme environments from real cave rescue operators.

-- Our tactical courses are taught by professional operators with decades of experience in law enforcement and military special operations, with the unique emphasis on rope applications.
+- Our tactical courses are taught by professionals with decades of experience in law enforcement and military special operations, with the unique emphasis on rope applications.

 - Our tree operations instructors are ISA certified and have years of professional experience.

-- Most instructors are also mountain rescue technicians serving on MRA accredited teams.
+- Most instructors are mountain rescue leaders serving on MRA accredited teams.